What is paper made from?

-The paper is sorted into different types (grades) of paper and delivered to a paper mill.
-Here the paper is checked for contamination; which is anything not made out of paper.
-Then the paper is shredded and mixed with water, wood pulp and chemicals to clean off all the writing and pictures.
-It then forms a pulp which looks like porridge.
+- Paper is then sorted into different types and delivered to a paper mill.
+Anything that is not made from paper is removed, then the paper is shredded and mixed with water, wood pulp and cleaning chemicals.
+The pulp that is formed looks like porridge!

 - The pulp is sprayed onto a big screen forming a watery sheet.
 It then passes through massive heated rollers which squeeze out all of the water, creating thin paper sheets.
 A layer is added to make the paper smooth or glossy.